 By the Grace of God

-In presenting evidence to support the resurrection of Christ, Paul tells the brethren in Corinth of several eyewitnesses who could verify the fact that Jesus did in fact rise from the dead.
-The last of these eyewitnesses that Paul mentions is himself: “And last of all, as to one untimely born, He appeared to me also” (1 Corinthians 15:8).
+In presenting evidence to support the resurrection of Christ, Paul told the brethren in Corinth of several eyewitnesses who could verify that Jesus did in fact rise from the dead.
+The last of these eyewitnesses that Paul mentioned was himself: “And last of all, as to one untimely born, He appeared to me also” (1 Corinthians 15:8).

-At this point, Paul takes a short break from his discussion about the historicity of Jesus’ resurrection to make a point about the grace of God:
+At this point, Paul took a short break from his discussion about the historicity of Jesus’ resurrection to make a point about the grace of God:

 For I am the least of the apostles, and not fit to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and His grace toward me did not prove in vain; but I labored even more than all of them, yet not I, but the grace of God with me.
 Whether then it was I or they, so we preach and so you believed” (1 Corinthians 15:9-11).

-Paul makes four points in these three verses about the grace of God.
+Paul made four points in these three verses about the grace of God.
 Let us consider these briefly.

 Humility

-Paul describes himself here as “the least of the apostles, and not fit to be called an apostle” (1 Corinthians 15:9).
+Paul described himself as “the least of the apostles, and not fit to be called an apostle” (1 Corinthians 15:9).
 Of course, in one sense he was equal to them.
 In fact, he would make this point in his second epistle to these brethren: “For I consider myself not in the least inferior to the most eminent apostles” (2 Corinthians 11:5).
-But Paul’s point here has to do with his past as a persecutor of the church.
-What we see in Paul is that he was not going to allow any personal circumstances – his past, his present, or his progress in spiritual growth up to this point – to either hinder him or make him arrogant.
+But Paul’s point in our text had to do with his past as a persecutor of the church.
+What we see in Paul is that he was not going to allow any personal circumstances – his past, his present, or his progress in spiritual growth up to that point – either hinder him or make him arrogant.
 He exercised a humble attitude, just as we must today (cf. Philippians 2:3-8; Matthew 5:3).

 Grace